FOREX-Dollar weakens after data shows U.S. inflation moderating

 World FX rates https://tmsnrt.rs/2RBWI5E

 (Reporting by Herbert Lash, additional reporting by Sinead Carew and Chuck Mikolajczak in New York, Alun John in London, Rae Wee in Singapore.
-Editing by Christina Fincher, Chizu Nomiyama and Mark Potter)
+Editing by Chizu Nomiyama, Mark Potter and Susan Fenton)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))